otago/tiles/readme.md

 ```

-## specifying types of tiles in field
+## Specifying types of tiles in field

 You can limit the CMS dropdown to a limited number of tiles.
 This is handy when you've have a page where you only want a certain type of tile.
 This is done by passing in the $dataList parameter: